-QUESTION: How does the Halachah view an insurance or travel agent who tries to wrest away an established client from another Jewish agent?
-Is it proper for a Judaica store owner, a wig stylist or a kosher caterer to recruit the established clients of his Jewish competitor?
+Question: How does the Halachah view an insurance or travel agent who tries to wrest away an established client from another Jewish agent?
+Is it proper for a Judaica store owner, a wig stylist, or a kosher caterer to recruit the established clients of his or her Jewish competitor?

-Many poskim maintain that it is prohibited to actively pursue a client or a customer, Jewish or non-Jewish, if the client has developed an ongoing business relationship with a competitor.
-The classic case quoted in Rama (1) is that of a medieval tailor who for many years had an exclusive account with a local non-Jew.
+Discussion: Many poskim maintain that it is prohibited to actively pursue a client or a customer, Jewish or non-Jewish, if the client has developed an ongoing business relationship with a competitor.
+The classic case quoted in Rama{1} is that of a medieval tailor who for many years had an exclusive account with a local non-Jew.
 When another Jewish tailor actively sought the non-Jew's business, the dispute between the two tailors was brought before the Rashba.
 The Rashba ruled that the second tailor was acting improperly and that the account should remain the exclusive right of the first tailor.

 The Rashba explains that his ruling is based on the following halachic concept: The long-term business relationship and apparent commitment between the tailor and his client gives the tailor a certain sense of semichus da'as, a well-founded assumption and expectation that this particular account is his.
 Even though there was no explicit verbal or contractual agreement between them regarding future business, still it was clearly understood that he will continue to be the tailor for this non-Jew.
-No other Jew is allowed, therefore, to infringe on that existing relationship and understanding, and one who does so is acting improperly and should be censured (2).
+No other Jew is allowed, therefore, to infringe on that existing relationship and understanding, and one who does so is acting improperly and should be censured[2].

-Nevertheless, rules the Rashba, if by the time bais din was notified, the second tailor had already succeeded in wresting the account away from the first tailor, bais din is powerless to force him to relinquish it, since in a very literal sense, the second tailor did not actually take something which is https://torah.org/torah-portion/weekly-halacha-5758-beshal/ not his.
-Technically speaking, the account was not sealed and delivered and, therefore, it was open to bidding from competition.
-[This is especially true when dealing with a non-Jewish customer, since more often than not, non-Jews do not have a sense of loyalty towards their Jewish tradesmen and will readily drop one business relationship in favor of another (3).]
+Nevertheless, rules the Rashba, if by the time beis din was notified the second tailor had already succeeded in wresting the account away from the first tailor, beis din is powerless to force him to relinquish it, since in a very literal sense the second tailor did not actually take something which is not his.
+Technically speaking, the account was not signed and sealed and, therefore, it was open to bidding from competition.
+[This is especially true when dealing with a non-Jewish customer, since more often than not, non-Jews do not have a sense of loyalty towards their Jewish tradesmen and will readily drop one business relationship in favor of another[3].]